-Table 4 offers a detailed class-wise accuracy comparison for ten challenging classes within the Optimal-31 dataset, juxtaposing the performance of our Efficient Spectral Inception Former (ESIF) model against notable counterparts such as EfficientNet-B0, MobileNetV2, Van-B0, and FasterNet-T2.
-This granular analysis reveals the nuanced strengths and weaknesses of each model in recognizing specific scene types, with ESIF consistently showcasing superior or highly competitive performance across a majority of the classes.For classes like "rectangular_farmland" and "overpass," ESIF markedly outperforms its competitors, achieving top accuracies of 70.00% and 85.71%, respectively, highlighting its adeptness at handling intricate spatial patterns and textures.
-Notably, while "commercial_area" and "church" see stronger performances from Van-B0 and itself respectively, ESIF demonstrates its robustness with a substantial 70.58% accuracy in "church," closely mirroring MobileNetV2's performance.
-In instances where detailed feature extraction is paramount, such as in "freeway" and "runway" categories, ESIF's accuracy peaks at 81.48% and 92.3% respectively, significantly surpassing the alternatives.
-This underscores ESIF's exceptional ability to process and integrate complex spatial, texture, and spectral information, ensuring precise classification even in challenging scenarios.
-Moreover, ESIF's architecture enables it to achieve the highest accuracies in "mobile_home_park," "lake," "industrial_area," and "roundabout," with scores of 73.68%, 83.33%, 86.95%, and 92.85%, respectively.
+Table IV offers a detailed class-wise accuracy comparison for ten challenging classes within the Optimal-31 dataset, juxtaposing the performance of our Efficient Spectral Inception Former (ESIF) model against notable counterparts such as

+EfficientNet-B0, MobileNetV2, Van-B0, and FasterNet-T2.
+This granular analysis reveals the nuanced strengths and weaknesses of each model in recognizing specific scene types, with ESIF consistently showcasing superior or highly competitive performance across a majority of the classes.
+For classes like 'rectangular_farmland' and 'overpass', ESIF markedly outperforms its competitors, achieving top accuracies of 70.00% and 85.71%, respectively, highlighting its adeptness at handling intricate spatial patterns and textures.
+Notably, while 'commercial_area' and 'church' see stronger performances from Van-B0 and test respectively, ESIF demonstrates its robustness with a substantial 70.58% accuracy in 'church', closely mirroring MobileNetV2's performance.
+In instances where detailed feature extraction is paramount, such as in 'freeway' and 'runway' categories, ESIF's accuracy peaks at 81.48% and 92.3% respectively, significantly surpassing the alternatives.
+This underscores ESIF exceptional ability to process and integrate complex spatia, texture, and spectral information, ensuring precise classification even in challenging scenarios.
+Moreover, ESIF's architecture enables it to achieve the highest accuracies in 'mobile_home_park,' 'lake', 'industrial_area', and 'roundabout', with scores of 73.68%, 83.33%, 86.95%, and 92.85%, respectively.
 These results not only attest to the model's comprehensive feature representation capabilities but also to its versatility across diverse environmental and architectural contexts.
-In contrast, certain classes like "commercial_area" see a dip in ESIF's performance, suggesting areas where the model's processing strategy might benefit from further refinement or adaptation.
-Nevertheless, the overarching trend within the table solidifies ESIF's position as a formidable solution for remote sensing image classification, especially in deciphering complex scenes within the Optimal-31 dataset.
-The class-wise comparison underscores ESIF's advancements in achieving state-of-theart accuracy, marking significant progress in the field and showcasing the model's potential in navigating the intricacies of remote sensing data.
+In contrast, certain class like 'commercial area' see a dip in ESIF's performance, suggesting areas where the model's processing strategy might benefit from further refinement or adaptation.
+Nevertheless, the overarching trend within the table solidifies ESIF's position as a formidable solution for RS image classification, especially in deciphering complex scenes within the Optimal-31 dataset.
+The class-wise comparison underscores ESIF's advancements in achieving state-of-the-art accuracy, marking significant progress in the field and showcasing the model's potential in navigating the intricacies of RS data.

-V. CONCLUSION
+IV.
+CONCLUSION

-The Efficient Spectral Inception Former (ESIF) architecture represents a significant advancement in remote sensing scene classification, successfully addressing the challenges posed by the unique characteristics of remote sensing images.
+The Efficient Spectral Inception Former (ESIF) architecture represents a significant advancement in RS scene classification, successfully addressing the challenges posed by the unique characteristics of RS images.
 By integrating spatial, texture, and spectral domain analyses through TFAB, ESFB, and iFB, ESIF effectively captures the comprehensive visual information necessary for accurate classification.
-The model's exceptional performance is validated through rigorous testing across diverse datasets, where it consistently outperforms existing state-of-the-art models.
+The model's exceptional performance is validated through rigorous testing across diverse datasets, consistently outperforming existing state-of-the-art models.
 The ablation study further elucidates the crucial role of each component, underscoring the importance of multi-domain feature fusion in enhancing classification accuracy.
-Additionally, ESIF's design considerations, such as efficient computation and the ability to handle high intra-class variability and low inter-class distinction, make it particularly suited for remote sensing applications.
-Future work will explore further optimizations and applications of ESIF, potentially extending its utility to other domains requiring fine-grained image analysis.
-The promising results obtained thus far underscore ESIF's potential to revolutionize remote sensing scene classification, offering a robust tool for Earth observation and beyond.
+Additionally, ESIF's design considerations, such as efficient computation and the ability to handle high intra-class variability and low inter-class distinction, make it particularly suited for RS applications.
+Future work will explore further optimizations and applications of ESIF, potentially extending its utility to other domains requiring finegrained image analysis.
+The promising results obtained thus far emphasize ESIF's potential to revolut m ze RS scene classification, offering a robust tool for earth observation and similar applications.